Average Price of Car Detailing in Australia 2026

 - Check that VACC membership or equivalent professional association membership applies where relevant

 Under Australian Consumer Law (as administered by the ACCC), you're entitled to services provided with due care and skill, fit for the purpose discussed, and delivered within a reasonable time.
-If a ceramic coating delaminated or a paint correction introduced new swirl marks, the ACCC's consumer guarantee framework applies — you do not need to rely solely on the operator's own warranty terms.
+If a ceramic coating delaminated or a paint correction introduced new swirl marks, the ACCC's consumer guarantee framework applies — you don't need to rely solely on the operator's own warranty terms.

 FAQs